Nisxzn/Financial-News-Summarizer/README.md

-# 📈 EquitySum: AI Financial News Summarizer
+# AI Financial News Summarizer

 EquitySum is a high-end, AI-powered tool designed to distill complex financial news and market reports into concise, actionable summaries.
 Using NLP models, it extracts the core insights from long-form articles, saving you time and improving market comprehension.